emil7051/aus-tco/tests/TESTING.md

 2. **Cost Function Tests**: Verify that cost calculation functions produce correct results
 3. **Strategy Implementation Tests**: Verify that the implementation of the Strategy pattern works correctly
 4. **Vehicle Module Tests**: Verify the functionality related to vehicle data loading and handling
+5. **YearlyValue Tests**: Verify the interpolation functionality of the YearlyValue class

 ### Integration Tests